Flavobacteriia: History

+The genus Flavobacterium was established in 1889.
+It was first written about in 1923 in Bergey's manual of determinative bacteriology and contained one of the first of 46 discussed species.
+The manual defines Flavobacteriia as gram-negative, non-spore-forming, aerobic, non-gliding rods.
+In 1999, Flavobacteriia was discovered to have a yellow pigment in colonies.
+It was also identified that they move through gliding and only grow in the presence of oxygen.

+In 1922, Flavobacterium columnare, an agent of columnaris disease with significant effects on fish, was discovered in the Mississippi River, making it one of the earliest known diseases of its kind.
+The disease was originally labelled as a Myxobacteria in 1944, but was renamed to Flavobacterium columnare in 1996 with 10 species.
+Flavobacteriia used to contain many non-related species of yellow, rod-shaped bacteria, but taxonomy has changed and stabilized due to the sequencing of rRNA to deduce phylogenetic relationships.

+In 1978, Bacterial Gill Disease was officially discovered to be linked to a specific bacterium.
+In 1989 studies were conducted using isolates from fish in the United States, Japan and Hungary.
+In 1985 it finally achieved the name of Flavobacterium branchiophila.
+In 1990 Flavobacterium branchiophilum was officially recognized as the correct and current nomenclature.

 Habitat

 Flavobacteriia are widely distributed with high abundances in aquatic systems.
 They have been found in diseased fish, microbial mats, freshwater and river sediments, seawater and marine sediments, soil, glaciers, and Antarctic lakes.
-They are most commonly found in Asia, specifically Korea and China, as well as Japan and India.
 Increases in abundance are found in areas of high organic substrate inputs due to their role in the uptake, degradation, and decomposition of organic matter and can result in bacterial dominance.
 Flavobacteriia is prominent in ocean sediments and decreases with increasing depth, and prefer sediments lacking vegetation.

+These bacteria also are highly abundant in melt ponds, solid ice cores, sea ice, and brine, as well as the photic zone.
+More specifically, these photic zones show that Flavobacteriia are prominent in productive environments such as phytoplankton blooms and upwelling zones.
 Flavobacteriia are prominent members of marine biofilms.
 They have large impacts on the functioning of marine biofilms, however their abundance is believed to be heavily underestimated.

-These bacteria also are highly abundant in melt ponds, solid ice cores, sea ice, and brine, as well as the photic zone.
-More specifically, these photic zones show that Flavobacteriia are prominent in productive environments such as phytoplankton blooms and upwelling zones.
+Flavobacteriia can also be found in non-marine systems and are most common in Asian regions, specifically Korea and China, as well as Japan and India.